s-ledyakhov/Terraform/EC2_create/README.md

-# Simple bastion servers with elastic IP
+# EC2 with elastic IP